projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       Clear Linux OS (Clear-linux-native.5.2.14-833)
       Reboot Into Firmware Interface

 #.
-After booting up the ACRN hypervisor, the Service OS will be launched
+After booting up the ACRN hypervisor, the Service OS launches
-   automatically by default, and the Clear Linux OS desktop will be showing with user "clear", (or you can login remotely with an "ssh" client).
+   automatically by default, and the Clear Linux OS desktop show with the **clear** user (or you can login remotely with an "ssh" client).
-   If there is any issue which makes the GNOME desktop doesn't show successfully, then the system will go to shell console.
+   If there is any issue which makes the GNOME desktop not successfully display,, then the system will go to the shell console.

 #.
-From ssh client, login as user "clear" using the password you set previously when
-   you installed Clear Linux OS.
+From the ssh client, log in as the **clear** user.
+Use the password you set previously when you installed the Clear Linux OS.

 #.
 After rebooting the system, check that the ACRN hypervisor is running properly with: